 (Optional) For an extra strength hold, add a little hot glue under the top and bottom edges.

 Add trim or other decorations if desired.

 We are thrilled with our new lampshade.
 The light shining through really makes the Batik fabric pop.

-Here is a step-by-step video that can be found on youtube.
+Here is a step-by-step video.

 Loving the look of it, and the need of a bedside lamp, I kept moving it into my room.

 Only 1 problem, it didn’t go with the decor in there.

 Simple Fix: I made myself a new one that goes with my decor.

 This time I used CBF4502K- Egyptian Floating Feathers.